Old Phase Remnants in First Order Phase Transitions: False Vacuum Bubble Distribution

-\textbf{False vacuum bubble distribution}-- In the reverse time description, we can use the FV bubble nucleation rate, \Eq{eq:3dgammar}, to find the FV bubble distribution.
-Analogously to the TV bubble case, a FV bubble which nucleates at $t'>t$ has a radius \be R_r(t,t')=v_w\int_t^{t'}dt''\frac{a(t)}{a(t'')}~, \ee at time $t$ (note that FV bubbles are nucleated in the future).
+In the reverse time description, we can use the FV bubble nucleation rate, \Eq{eq:3dgammar}, to find the FV bubble distribution.
+Analogously to the TV bubble case, a FV bubble which nucleates at $t'>t$ has a radius \be R_r(t,t')=v_w\int_t^{t'}dt''\frac{a(t)}{a(t'')}~, \ee at time $t$.